José López Portillo: Nepotism

 The López Portillo administration was notorious, more than previous administrations, for the number of relatives of the President who held public office.
 He appointed his sister Margarita López Portillo head of the General Directorate of Radio, Television and Cinematography (RTC), his cousin Guillermo López Portillo as the first -and only- head of the newly created National Institute of Sport (INDE, which was dissolved in 1981), and his son José Ramón López Portillo (who was described by the President as "the pride of my nepotism") was appointed Subsecretary of Programming and the Budget.
 His daughter Paulina López Portillo also debuted as a pop singer during his Presidency, and the First Lady Carmen Romano toured Europe with the Philharmonic Orchestra of Mexico City, which was founded and financed by the government of Mexico City through her initiative "to make fine arts education accessible to youths".

 Foreign policy

 In 1981, the Cancun Summit, a North-South dialogue, took place.
 The summit was attended by 22 heads of state and government from industrialized countries (North) and developing nations (South).
 During López Portillo's presidential term, Mexico supported the Sandinista National Liberation Front in Nicaragua.
 In 1977, after the death of dictator Francisco Franco, Mexico resumed diplomatic relations with Spain.
 Also, in 1979 Pope John Paul II visited Mexico for the first time.

 In 1979, López Portillo offered asylum to the deposed Shah Mohammad Reza Pahlavi of Iran, who spent some months in Cuernavaca before being admitted into the United States to receive medical treatment for his cancer.

+Official international trips

+This is a list of official trips abroad made by López Portillo during his presidency.

+According to Article 88 of the Constitution of Mexico, the president may leave the country for up to seven days by informing the Senate or, where applicable, the Permanent Commission in advance of the reasons for the absence, as well as of the results of the measures carried out.
+For absences longer than seven days, permission from the Senate or the Permanent Commission is required.